 Everything Looks Good

 Now use System-Files or edit the crontab file directly to schedule discovery tasks.
-You’re ready to start managing your network with NeDi.
+You’re ready to start managing your network with NeDi with the GUI.